 None of these elements were present in the case at hand.
 The trial result would make every corporate principal personally liable every time the company committed a tort.
 This was not one of the exceptional cases referred to in leading decisions.

-The exceptional team of Toronto corporate commercial lawyers at Milosevic Fiske LLP regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
+The exceptional team of Toronto corporate commercial lawyers at Milosevic & Associates regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
 We can provide you with advice and guidance suited to your unique situation.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.